Every Major Type of Red Wine, Explained

 “Cab is certainly the most planted variety of grape, worldwide.
 It’s probably the most well-known among consumers.
 I’d call it the all-star of grapes,” Selecman said.
 “It’s almost like, if you are serious wine person, you ‘should’ be drinking cabernet.
 It’s the IPA of wine.”

-Best food to pair it with: Cabernet needs fat to latch onto -- if you don't have fat or salt in your meal, the dryness of the cab will coat your tongue and might make it feel kind of... gross, for lack of a better word.
-If you're at a steakhouse, your go-to order should be cabernet sauvignon.
+Best food to pair it with: Cabernet needs fat to latch onto—if you don't have fat or salt in your meal, the dryness of the cab will coat your tongue.
+If you’re at a steakhouse, your go-to order should be cabernet sauvignon.

 “Merlot might get a bad rap... because when it’s bad, it’s really bad.
 It’s also a simpler, sweeter wine, and some people might confuse that with a lack of quality,” Selecman said.